megbort/wearit-backend/README.md

-# WearIt Backend v2.0
+# WearIt Backend

-Welcome to the WearIt Backend—the GraphQL API powering the urban clothing retailer built with Next.js.
+Welcome to the WearIt Backend!
+The GraphQL API powering the wearit front-end project built with Next.js.

 This backend service provides a robust GraphQL API using Apollo Server and TypeScript, designed to support the modern WearIt shopping experience.
 As part of the second iteration of this project, we're implementing scalable architecture patterns and modern development practices.